Risk Mitigation: Strategies for the Prepper - The War Wagon - 10-14-2021

 -Submarine cables connecting North America to Europe would likely collapse under a Carrington event.

-• The ability to communicate during the internet/power/cellular grid-down period of time (ham radios, hand-crank radios, short wave radios, batteries, antennas, licenses, and experience in using prior to the event).
+Now the threat has been identified in specific terms, risk acceptance clarifies by examining what can the prepper do before a solar storm actually occurs.
+Examples include:- The ability to communicate during the internet/power/cellular grid-down period of time (ham radios, hand-crank radios, short wave radios, batteries, antennas, licenses, and experience in using prior to the event).

-• The ability to produce independent power for an extended period of time (generators, solar panels, etc).
+- The ability to produce independent power for an extended period of time (generators, solar panels, etc).

-• The ability to pay for goods and services when banking systems are off-line (gold and silver, cash, durable goods, unique skills like engine repair or carpentry).
+- The ability to pay for goods and services when banking systems are off-line (gold and silver, cash, durable goods, unique skills like engine repair or carpentry).

 Let’s do another mental exercise.
 Which is more likely to occur in the foreseeable future- political unrest or a zombie apocalypse?